|The Rules of Stem-Ending Combination|

 The simplicity of the Russian language has been mentioned before in this grammar.
 Unfortunately, Russians cannot control every aspect of their grammar and one aspect of verb formation causes a few problems.
 While vowels and consonants get along quite well in Russian, vowels don't like other vowels and most consonants don't get along with each other.

 Consonants are different, however; they are stronger than vowels and all but four of them put up a fight.
-The weaklings are й в н м; like vowels they simply vanish from the stem in the presence of a vowel on any ending.
+The weaklings are й в н м; like vowels they simply vanish from the stem in the presence of a consonant at the beginning of any ending.
 The remainder manage some sort of resistance, and sometimes they pay the price and sometime the invader on the ending pays.
 This page will give you the specific rules for adjusting the vowels and consonants when combining endings and stems.

 The basic rules for combining endings with stems of all forms in both conjugations are simply these: